Alpha-jor/Machine-Learning-Basics/README.md

 # Machine Learning Basics

-This is the final assignment of the Coursera Machine Learning With Python .course, from IBM
+This is the final assignment of the Coursera Machine Learning With Python course, from IBM.